jkh2/pheno-hunter-game/player-manual.md

 **Late game (F5+):**
 - Your best plants should be scoring 350–420.
 You need one more push.
 - Look for the spike event in breeding — occasionally one trait jumps hard.
 That's your champion candidate.
 - Clone it immediately.
-Sell cuttings in the right market season to push market value past $750k.
+Sell cuttings in the right market season to push market value past $12,000.
-- Register the champion.
+- Watch for the Register Champion button to glow gold — that's your signal.

 ---